DavidVogelxyz/davidvogelxyz/content/home-lab/bitcoin/_index.md

 ---

 In this section, I walk through the different iterations of Bitcoin nodes I've run.
+For more information on how I would set up a Bitcoin node today, check out [my guide on creating a Bitcoin node](https://github.com/DavidVogelxyz/library/blob/master/servers/bitcoin-node-on-debian.md), found on my GitHub.

 1. [Bitcoin Node Version 1](/home-lab/bitcoin/bitcoin-node-v1) includes all of my first nodes, which were also my first ever [home lab projects](/home-lab).
 The first iteration was a Windows computer running *Bitcoin Core*, followed by a Ubuntu Desktop instance running Bitcoin alongside a blockchain explorer (btc-rpc-explorer).
 The final update to the Version 1 era was to put the node stack onto a Raspberry Pi.